surajkewat72/hacktoberfest-2025-backend/CODE_OF_CONDUCT.md

 This Code of Conduct applies in all community spaces and when representing the project.

 ## Enforcement
-Instances of abusive or unacceptable behavior may be reported by contacting the maintainers at **info@opencodechicago.org**.
+Instances of abusive or unacceptable behavior may be reported by contacting the maintainers:

+📧 **info@opencodechicago.org**

 All complaints will be reviewed and handled with discretion.

 ## Attribution
 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/), version 2.1.